gentijo/Hippo_Harvest_ATC/docs/adr/0003-centralized-traffic-manager-for-local-conflict-resolution.md

 This reduces startup bunching and launch-area deadlocks.

-### 6. Short backing maneuver with limited lidar coverage

-A robot needs to reverse a short distance into an area not fully covered by its forward-facing lidar.

-Expected behavior:

-- the traffic manager protects the backing robot’s local space
-- nearby robots yield before entering the reverse path
-- the backing maneuver completes with a temporary protected zone

-This is especially relevant because the project brief explicitly requires safe backing behavior.

-### 7. Conflict in visually ambiguous sensing conditions

-Two robots are close to tables, shelves, or other map structure where lidar returns might be difficult to interpret cleanly.

-Expected behavior:

-- the traffic manager still reasons from known robot poses and shared state
-- conflict detection does not depend on interpreting noisy or ambiguous range returns
-- yielding and resume behavior remain deterministic

-This supports the argument that centralized traffic control should be driven by fleet state and intent rather than by local sensing interpretation in this prototype.

 ## Deadlock Minimization Strategy

 This approach is designed to minimize deadlocks by using asymmetric, deterministic yielding.